SketchedDoughnut/lynxy/docs/github/data.md

 - Input type: `lynxy.Pool.Message`

 **ON_CLOSE**
-- Input type: Exception from `lynxy.Exceptions`
+- Input type: Exception from the `Exception` base class